-Do you ever have trouble falling asleep at night?
+Do you ever feel tense during the day or have trouble sleeping at night?
 If so, you are not alone.
-For many, relaxation before bedtime may mean watching TV or scrolling through social media on the smartphone.
+For many, relaxation may consist of scrolling endlessly on your phone through social media.
 But this does little to reduce the damaging health effects of chronic stress and can actually harm the quality of your sleep.
-Bedtime relaxation exercises, on the other hand, are designed to help your body let go of tension, causing you to fall asleep faster while experiencing deeper and better quality sleep.
-Combined with effective stress management skills, you end up equipped with a powerful, stress-busting combo.
-This article guides you through three essential relaxation techniques designed to help you sleep better and wake up more refreshed.
+On the other hand, relaxation exercises are designed to help your body let go of tension, clear your mind, and cause you to fall asleep faster while experiencing deeper and better quality sleep.
+This article will provide an overview of one of the most effective relaxation techniques: Progressive Muscle Relaxation.

-This is what happens when you are feeling stressed.
+The physiologic stress response is what happens when you are feeling anxious, tense, or stressed out.
 The “fight-or-flight” or stress response is a reaction to perceived danger, which causes your body to experience the following:

 Tips for Successful Relaxation